Willed Body Program - Donation Forms

 If you are interested in becoming a member of the Willed Body Program

-These donation forms are intended for healthy individuals that are capable of completing and understanding the forms.
-If you are completing these forms for someone under the care of hospice please contact our staff at 214-648-2221 and press option 1 to request consideration for donation.
+These donation forms for healthy individuals who are capable of completing and understanding the forms.
+If you are completing these forms for someone under the care of hospice, please contact our staff at 214-648-2221 and press option 1 to request consideration for donation.

 UT Southwestern Medical Center